openlab-vn-ua/tcptunnelmt/README.md

 tcptunnel.exe: PE32 executable (console) Intel 80386, for MS Windows
 ```

-Note:
+NOTE: This need to be tested, but it should work.

+## General Notes

 The MinGW32-based version does not support the fork-based concurrent client handling.
+It supports threads concurency mode only (this seems more effective under Windows).
+If you specify --fork options, MinGW32 version will fallback to threads concurency mode.
-If you need this feature under Windows, then you should use the Cygwin-based version.
+If (for smore reason) you need explicit fork-based concurency feature under Windows, then you should use the Cygwin-based version.

 ## ChangeLog